 More so than turned out to be warranted.
 But still.

-I also still think that, properly handled, there wasn’t a single function that the puppet Minister, Pius Thickness served in the series that Rufus Scrimgeour couldn’t have performed.
+I also still think that, properly handled, there wasn’t a single function that the puppet Minister, Pius Thickness served in the series that Rufus Scrimgeour couldn’t just as easily have performed.
 And done it better.

 The fact is that the very circumstances of Scrimgeour’s appointment were already highly suspect.
 The Wizengamot’s hand was clearly forced.
 And by the time the appointment had to be made, they didn’t have a particularly broad field of choices did they?
 Someone had already made sure of that.